IsmaSA/Iberia_NNS/README.md

 ## Related

 Put here the list of other similar paper I used as source...
+-
+-
+-

 ## Feedback

-If you have any feedback, please reach me out at isma-sa@hotmail.com
+If you have any feedback, please send me an email to: isma-sa@hotmail.com

 ## Acknowledgements
 ...